 Despite it’s slightly thicker texture, it feels lightweight on the skin and completely evens out my complexion and makes my skin look smooth.
 Oily skinned girls may need to use a primer but otherwise I think it would be great for all skin types.
 You can read about my other foundation favourites here.

 I nearly forgot to mention how much I love the no-frills packaging.
 It’s simple, without looking cheap and although it contains the same amount of product as most foundations, it seems to go a lot further.
 It’s virtually impossible to get that last few drops out of a glass bottle however, if you’re feeling super thrifty, you can cut the tube open on this.
-It’s perfect for travelling too as it’s so lightweight and the screw-top lid means there is no chance of spillage.
+Also, it’s perfect for travelling too as it’s so lightweight and the screw-top lid means there is no chance of spillage.

 Have you tried this foundation?
 It would be a crime not to give it a go!